andrenerd/django-multifactor-authentication/README.md

 [![pypi version](https://img.shields.io/pypi/v/django-multifactorr-authentication.svg)](https://pypi.org/project/django-multifactor-authentication/)

 Flexible authentication for web, mobile, desktop and hybrid apps.
 It can be used for 1fa, 2fa and mfa cases.
 Easily configurable and extendable with new authentication methods or services.
-Authenticaton scenarios, called `flows`, based on the next `identifiers` and `secrets`, which can be used or not used in multiple combinations:
+Authenticaton scenarios, called `flows`, are based on `identifiers` and `secrets`, which can be used or not used in multiple combinations:
 - username, email, phone, ...
 - password, passcode (one-time pass or token), hardcode (device or card id), ...